-- Given that faculty work assignment is a department responsibility, the department chair and departmental administrators manage (i.e., assign) faculty workload release for service as Core Advisors, Dissertation - administrators manage (i.e., assign) faculty workload release for service as core retrisors, Dissertation - Chairs and Dissertation Committee members in the doctoral program.
+- 41 Given that faculty work assignment is a department responsibility, the department chair and departmental 42 administrators manage (i.e., assign) faculty workload release for service as Core Advisors, Dissertation - 43 Chairs and Dissertation Committee members in the doctoral program.
 Teaching work assignment is - defined per credit and the chair approves all assignments.
-All credits for Core Advising and serving as - 45 Dissertation Chair are assigned on an annual basis for the year the advising is provided.
+All credits for Core Advising and serving as 44 - 45 Dissertation Chair are assigned on an annual basis for the year the advising is provided.
 Guidelines for - 46 Dissertation Committee members are different due to the smaller amount of work required by faculty as committee members, the varying timeframes for completion of the dissertation, and the challenges of incorporating fractions of a single credit unit (i.e. committee members earn 0.2 credits for each completed dissertation defense) easily in to faculty workload.
 For these reasons, faculty service as Dissertation Committee members will be awarded through faculty release retroactively following service, when accrued credits (e.g. 1.0 credit for completion of five dissertations) allow for conveniently incorporating the credits into workload.
 The policy for Dissertation Committee members will be described separately following descriptions for Core Advising and Dissertation Chairs below.